 Replace Raises $2.1M To Advance AI-Powered Site Selection For Energy And Data Projects

-REplace , an AI-powered platform streamlining renewable energy and data center development, today announced a $2.1 million funding round.
-REplace leverages proprietary algorithms to identify optimal sites-maximizing ROI, minimizing risk, and compressing siting timelines from months to seconds.
-This saves time, cuts costs, and accelerates deployment.
-It also helps acquisition teams evaluate secondary-market projects, making it a critical tool for developers and investors.

-REplace has raised $1.6M in its latest round, bringing total funding to $2.175M.
-The funding supports REplace's mission to scale its impact in the U.S. market and help accelerate the global clean energy transition.

-In 2024, global investment in low-carbon energy -driven by demand for faster, smarter deployment.
-In the U.S., the Inflation Reduction Act (IRA) Yet despite this momentum, -often due to siting, permitting, and interconnection delays.
+In 2024, global investment in low-carbon energy hit a record $2.1 trillion -driven by demand for faster, smarter deployment.
+In the U.S., the Inflation Reduction Act (IRA) added historic incentives to build at scale.
+Yet despite this momentum, 80% of proposed clean energy projects are withdrawn -often due to siting, permitting, and interconnection delays.
 REplace exists to reverse that trend, helping teams move from manual friction to instant intelligence.

+"REplace is setting a new standard for how renewable energy and data center projects are developed and planned," said Matias Sigal, Co-Founder and CEO of REplace.
+"This investment fuels our vision to become the definitive platform for renewable energy development and acquisition, and to help drive the global energy transition at the speed the world demands.""By applying advanced AI to real estate and site selection, permitting, and project M&A, we're compressing timelines from months into seconds-unlocking faster development, lower costs, and smarter decisions," added Alan Algamis, Co-Founder and CTO of REplace.

 REplace's proprietary platform analyzes more than 50 factors-ranging from landowners, grid data, and permitting risks to market dynamics-to identify the optimal location for a project and provide instant go/no-go decisions on specific land parcels.
 It also enables acquisition teams to identify and evaluate renewable energy projects in the secondary market, making it a critical tool for developers and investors.